 Image source: Molly Manners Singapore Facebook

-Does your child say his “Please” and “Thank you”s?
+Does your child say his“Please” and “Thank you”s?
 If he does, good for him (and you)!
-However, did you know that manners is a lot more than just minding your ‘p’s and ‘q’s – proper etiquette includes topics such as respect and rules, first impressions, table manners and speaking politely on the phone.
+However, manners are a lot more than that – social etiquette includes topics such as respect and rules, first impressions, table manners and speaking politely on the phone.

-These important life skills are covered by Molly Manners, which teaches children good manners, social skills and proper etiquette through age-appropriate, interactive and creative lessons, games, crafts and songs.
-Empowering your child to become confident, considerate and respectful human being begins here.
+These important life skills are covered by Molly Manners – they teach children good manners, social skills and proper etiquette through age-appropriate, interactive and creative lessons, games, crafts and songs.
+Empowering your child to become a confident, considerate and respectful human being begins here.

 Image source: The Mermaid Syrena

-It’s many a little girl’s dream to become Ariel, the little mermaid from under the sea.
-Well, surprise surprise – did you know that Singapore now has her very own mermaid?
-The lovely lass behind Singapore’s first mermaid school is Syrena, who spearheaded the mermaid movement in Singapore close to three years ago, and has since been lauded as a premier mermaid performer.
+It’s a little girl’s dream to become Ariel, the little mermaid from under the sea.
+Well, surprise surprise – did you know that Singapore has her very own mermaid?
+The lovely lass behind Singapore’s first mermaid school is Syrena, who spearheaded the mermaid movement in Singapore in 2015, and has since been lauded as a premier mermaid performer.